 I work mostly on combinatorics related to algebraic geometry and representation theory, though I also have an abiding interest in algorithmic number theory.
 Most of my papers are on symmetric spaces and their embeddings, which provide a nice context for generalizing Coxeter group combinatorics to certain kinds of involutions or “clans.”
-I also have joint work in progress on Kazhdan-Lusztig polynomials.
+I also have work on Kazhdan-Lusztig polynomials and some elementary number theory.
 Below are links to some of my papers.

-- Kazhdan-Lusztig basis for (in preparation), with Karina Batistelli and David Plaza
+- Kazhdan-Lusztig polynomials for , with Karina Batistelli and David Plaza, 2021.

 - DIII clan combinatorics for the orthogonal Grassmannian, with Ozlem Ugurlu, 2019 (Australasian Journal of Combinatorics, 2021).

 - Sects and lattice paths over the Lagrangian Grassmannian, with Ozlem Ugurlu, 2019.
 (Electronic Journal of Combinatorics, 2020)

 - Sects, with Mahir Can, 2018.
 (Journal of Algebra, 2020)